-- FTB 3531, California Competes Tax Credit - FTB 3554, New Employment Credit
+- FTB 3531, California Competes Tax Credit Enter only the recaptured amount used.
+Get the instructions for form FTB 3531, Part III, Credit Recapture, for more information. - FTB 3554, New Employment Credit

-Also complete Schedule J, line 5, if the corporation is subject to recapture for any of the following credits:
+Also, complete Schedule J, line 5, if the corporation is subject to recapture for any of the following credits:

 - Community Development Financial Institutions Investment Credit

 - Environmental Tax Credit

-- Farmworker Housing Credit
+Farmworker Housing Credit